PyLadiesGR/website/content/post/django-girls-2018.md

 ## Numbers

-After a very sucessful first workshop in 2017, we decided to put on another Django Girls workshop on March 9th - 10th at Start Garden:
+After a very successful first workshop in 2017, we decided to put on another Django Girls workshop on March 9th - 10th at Start Garden:

 * 34 attendees
 * 16 sponsors